withastro/docs/src/pages/en/guides/deploy.md

 ### CLI Deployment

-Some hosts will have their own CLI you can install globally to your machine using npm.
+Some hosts will have their own command line interface (CLI) you can install globally to your machine using npm.
+Often, using a CLI to deploy looks something like the following:

 1. Install your host's CLI globally, for example: